emqx/emqx-docs/en_US/deploy/cluster/intro.md

 ### Data partition and sharing

-EMQX Broker's subscription table is partitioned in the cluster, while the topic tree and routing table are replicated.
+EMQX Broker's subscription table is partitioned in the cluster, while the topic trie and routing table are replicated.

 ## EMQX Node Discovery and Autocluster